 A good lamb shouldn't look like a racehorse.
 The sires we use must have large eye muscle and good, big legs of lamb.
 Our pedigrees are fortified with Pahiwi 103/08 who scored extremely highly for EMA (Eye Muscle Area), very evident when looking at his strong, stocky frame.

 Only half of a lamb's genetic ability to withstand worms is due to it's mother, equally as much comes from the sire.
 Every bit helps when Barber's Pole (Haemonchus contortus) strikes, and at anytime in general when worms are a problem.
 Drench is expensive and drench resistance is on the increase.
 Breeding for worm resistance is a long-term project, however the economics of worms certainly supports the effort.
-We currently use the CARLA saliva test to identify those individuals who have better resistance to worm infestation.
+We have previously used the CARLA saliva test to identify those individuals who have better resistance to worm infestation and we spend time looking through the microscope at faecal egg counts.
 Pahiwi 103/08's sire scored 2nd highest Suffolk in the 2009 Central Progeny Test for FEC, a major reason for purchasing Pahiwi 103/08.
-You can see our rams' CARLA test results in the Data section of their information on the Sale Rams page.

 What about all those ewe traits we select for?
 Fertility?
 Milk production?
 Good mothers?
 Why does it matter?
 To make genetic progress we want good lambs that can express their genetic potential to grow, and we want lots of them.
 Having more lambs (higher lambing percentage) means we can have a higher selection intensity, or having more to select from.
 As a result we can make faster genetic progress, meaning we achieve our other trait goals more quickly.
 After all, isn't selecting the best rams from amongst 90 rams better than from 60?
 [90 ram lambs produced from a 180% weaning rate flock v.
 60 ram lambs produced from 120% weaning rate flock]